yuling0113/Five-in-a-row/README.md

 **Tkinter**: Library for creating graphical user interfaces (GUIs).
 In this project, it is very important for the canvas display.

+**tkinter.messagebox**: Library for showing error messages while using tkinter to realize GUIs.

 **Random**: Library for creating the random choice.
 It would be used when distribute the black and white pieces players.

     import tkinter as tk
+    import tkinter.messagebox as messagebox
     import random

 ## Project Structure